5 Semantics of propositional logic

 The truth tables of \(F \Leftrightarrow F'\) and \((F \Rightarrow F') \wedge (F' \Rightarrow F)\) are therefore given as follows, and the last column of the first table is indeed the same as the last column of the second table. \[ \begin{array}{c|c|c} \widehat{\nu}(F) & \widehat{\nu}(F') & \widehat{\nu}(F \Leftrightarrow F') \\ \hline \mathrm{false} & \mathrm{false} & \mathrm{true} \\ \mathrm{false} & \mathrm{true} & \mathrm{false} \\ \mathrm{true} & \mathrm{false} & \mathrm{false} \\ \mathrm{true} & \mathrm{true} & \mathrm{true} \end{array} \] \[ \begin{array}{c|c|c|c|c} \widehat{\nu}(F) & \widehat{\nu}(F') & \widehat{\nu}(F \Rightarrow F') & \widehat{\nu}(F' \Rightarrow F) & \widehat{\nu}\big((F \Rightarrow F') \wedge (F' \Rightarrow F)\big) \\ \hline \mathrm{false} & \mathrm{false} & \mathrm{true} & \mathrm{true} & \mathrm{true} \\ \mathrm{false} & \mathrm{true} & \mathrm{true} & \mathrm{false} & \mathrm{false} \\ \mathrm{true} & \mathrm{false} & \mathrm{false} & \mathrm{true} & \mathrm{false} \\ \mathrm{true} & \mathrm{true} & \mathrm{true} & \mathrm{true} & \mathrm{true} \end{array} \]

-The set of valuations \(\nu : \mathcal{A} \to \mathrm{bool}\) that make a formula \(F\) (evaluate to) \(\mathrm{true}\) will be called the semantics of \(F\). \[ \mathrm{sem}(F) := \{ \nu : \mathcal{A} \to \mathrm{bool}\ |\ \widehat{\nu}(F) = \mathrm{true} \} = \{ \nu_0, \nu_1,\ ...\ \} \] In particular, the formula \(F\) is satisfiable if and only if \(\mathrm{sem}(F) \not= \emptyset\), and the formulas \(F\) and \(F'\) are logically equivalent if and only if they have the same semantics: \(\mathrm{sem}(F) = \mathrm{sem}(F')\).
-As an example, the semantics of the formula the formula \(F := (P \vee Q) \wedge \neg P\) are given by \(\nu_0 := \{ P \mapsto \mathrm{false}; Q \mapsto \mathrm{false} \}\).
-To conclude, we give the following characterisation of logically equivalent formulas, which can also be taken as a definition.
+In particular, the formula \(F\) is satisfiable if and only if \(\mathrm{sem}(F) \not= \emptyset\), and the formulas \(F\) and \(F'\) are equivalent if and only if they have the same semantics: \[ F \equiv F'\ \text{if\ and\ only\ if}\ \mathrm{sem}(F) = \mathrm{sem}(F'). \] As an example, the semantics of the previously seen formula \(F := (P \vee Q) \wedge \neg P\) consist of only one valuation, namely \(\nu_0 := \{ P \mapsto \mathrm{false}; Q \mapsto \mathrm{false} \}\).

 Proof.
 Exercise.